collinalexbell/HackMatrix/game-design.md

 ### 37) Fairness
 The game right now is symmetrical, but it might be interesting to do game scaling so that players who are advanced don't have to do a boring intro and players who are beginers aren't overwhelmed at the beginning
+### 38) Challenge
+The lense of challenge seems like the lens of problem solving except difficulties are evaluated.
 ## Idea
 Possible pitch ideas
 - Learn data structures